nus-cs3281/2022/students/jovyntls/knowledge.md

 ### Vue Templates & Slots

-Templates/slots are a way to pass content from parent to child components, and are used by bootstrap-vue (in place of props) in cases that require reactivty.
+Templates/slots are a way to pass content from parent to child components, and are used by bootstrap-vue (in place of props) in cases that require reactivity.
 Using slots could make the code more readable.
 It's also a convenient way to pass components into another component, and enables reactivity in the popover use case.